oudream/cutecom/README.md

 PageUp and PageDown are working for moving through the output view.

 ![Pressing Ctrl will open a widget allowing you to add control characters into the input field](ctr_characters.png)
-Pressing Ctrl will open a widget allowing you to add control characters into the input field.
+Pressing (and holding for about 1 sec) the \[Ctrl\]-key will open a widget allowing you to add control characters into the input field.

 ## Previous versions: